mogiiee/AI-planet/readme.md

 in order to not go though all the hassle of going through the steps of running locally.
 Remember to go
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.
-I have included a .env.sample file already in the projet where you will see the variables needed to go throuh with the process.
+I have included a .env.sample file already in the project where you will see the variables needed to go throuh with the process.

 `CLUSTER`=